renatus777rr/postmarketOSwikisource/README.md

     Some pages and images are placeholders.
 You may remove or replace them.

-    The iPhone 4s appearing on the main page is not factual content.

 Step 1.
 Install prerequisites Install the following dependencies on your system:

     PHP (version 8.1 or newer recommended)